 ELIAS MILTON AMMONS, father of Colorado Governor Teller Ammons (1937-1939), was known as a reformer throughout his career.
 He was born near Franklin, North Carolina, on July 28, 1860.
 In 1871, he moved with his family to Colorado.
-He graduated from East Denver High School in 1880, and worked in a variety of odd jobs.
-After he contracted a severe case of the measles that permanently impaired his eyesight, Ammons who was working in the newspaper industry, was forced into a different livelihood.
-He embarked into a successful career in the cattle industry, and was influential in the start up of the National Western Stock Show, and the Colorado Cattle and Horse Growers’ Association.
-He also served as vice president of the Board of Agriculture, was the clerk of the District Court of Douglas County in 1890, and helped in the organization of the First National Bank of Littleton.
+He graduated from East Denver High School in 1880 and worked in a variety of odd jobs.
+After he contracted a severe case of the measles that permanently impaired his eyesight, Ammons was forced to leave the newspaper industry and pursue another line of work.
+He embarked into a successful career in the cattle industry and was influential in the founding of the National Western Stock Show and the Colorado Cattle and Horse Growers’ Association.
+He also served as vice president of the Board of Agriculture, was the clerk of the District Court of Douglas County in 1890 and helped in the organization of the First National Bank of Littleton.
 Ammons was elected as a Republican to the Colorado House of Representatives and served from 1890 to 1896.
 He served as speaker from 1894 to 1896, and then was elected as a Democrat to the Colorado Senate, where he served from 1898 to 1902.
 He ran unsuccessfully for lieutenant governor in 1904, and 1906.
 On November 5, 1912, Ammons was elected Colorado’s nineteenth governor, and on January 14, 1913 he was sworn into office.